Py-AMS/pyams-viewlet/src/pyams_viewlet/doctests/README.rst

 Defining content providers
 --------------------------

+The most simple content provider is called "RawContentProvider"; it just renders it's raw HTML content, but provides a standard content provider API:

+    >>> from pyams_viewlet.viewlet import RawContentProvider
+    >>> provider = RawContentProvider(html="<p>I'm a raw content provider!</p>")
+    >>> provider.render()
+    "<p>I'm a raw content provider!</p>"

-A content provider is a custom named adapter, eventually registered for a specific kind of context, request and view, which is declared to provide HTML content through templates.
+But a content provider is more generally a custom named adapter, eventually registered for a specific kind of context, request and view, which is declared to provide HTML content through templates.

 The "provider:" TALES expression is registered automatically when the package is included into Pyramid configuraiton: